marph91/yaaes/README.md

-VHDL implementation of the symmetric block cipher AES, as specified in the NIST document FIPS 197.
+VHDL implementation of the symmetric block cipher AES, as specified in the NIST FIPS 197, respectively NIST SP 800-38A.

 Currently supported: